conda-forge/python-dotenv-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `python-dotenv, python-dotenv-base, python-dotenv-with-cli` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `python-dotenv, python-dotenv-with-cli` can be installed with `conda`:

 ```
-conda install python-dotenv python-dotenv-base python-dotenv-with-cli
+conda install python-dotenv python-dotenv-with-cli
 ```

 or with `mamba`:

 ```
-mamba install python-dotenv python-dotenv-base python-dotenv-with-cli
+mamba install python-dotenv python-dotenv-with-cli
 ```

 It is possible to list all of the versions of `python-dotenv` available on your platform with `conda`: